crosswalk-project/crosswalk-website/documentation/00-Getting_Started.md

-# Getting Started
+# Getting started with Crosswalk

-This site is designed to help you get up and running with Crosswalk as quickly as possible.
+This tutorial is designed to help you get up and running with Crosswalk as quickly as possible.

-## Step 1 - Download Crosswalk
-The Crosswalk project currently provides binaries for Android and Tizen.
-Go to the [Downloads](#documentation/downloads) page, pick your operating system, and download.

-## Step 2 - Install Crosswalk on your device
-You can run Crosswalk either directly on a device supporting your selected operating system, or in one of the emulators provided by those operating system SDKs.

-You can find steps for installing Crosswalk onto the device or into the emulator on the [Installing Crosswalk](#documentation/getting_started/installing_crosswalk) page.

-## Step 3 - Package your application
-Crosswalk applications are made up of your HTML5 files and a manifest file.
-When deploying your application, you would package those files into a single archive.
-During development you can skip that step.
-The steps for packaging your application are found on the [Building an application](#documentation/getting_started/Building_an_Application) page.

-## Step 4 - Running your application
-The steps for pushing your application to the target device and launching Crosswalk with your application are covered on the [Running an Application](#documentation/getting_started/Running_an_Application) page.
+This tutorial covers:

+*   How to set up the tools needed to deploy Crosswalk applications, on Linux or Windows.
+*   How to build and run simple HTML5 applications using stable releases of Crosswalk.
+The versions used for this tutorial are:
+    *   Crosswalk Android for x86, version ${XWALK-STABLE-ANDROID-X86}
+    *   Crosswalk Tizen for x86, version ${XWALK-STABLE-TIZEN-X86}

+This tutorial doesn't cover:

+*   How to write HTML5 applications.
+We use the simplest possible HTML5 application for this tutorial, so we can focus on the packaging and deployment aspects of Crosswalk.
+*   How to use Crosswalk-specific APIs.
+The code in the tutorial should run perfectly well on any modern web browser, as well as on Crosswalk.
+*   How to write [Crosswalk extensions](#wiki/Crosswalk-Extensions).
+This will be covered in other tutorials.
+*   How to compile Crosswalk itself.
+This is covered in the [Contribute](#contribute) section.

+You will need to be comfortable using a command line to follow this tutorial.

+By the end of the tutorial, you should understand the workflow for creating Crosswalk applications from your own HTML5 projects.